![]() |

 -

-To buy onward tickets from Kyiv to Odessa & other Ukrainian cities, see the section below.
+To buy onward tickets from Kyiv to other Ukrainian cities, see below.

-Option 3, London to Lviv & Kyiv via Vienna...
+Option 4, London to Lviv & Kyiv via Vienna

-This is a convenient and comfortable option which can easily be booked online.
+This is a convenient and comfortable option, but often sells out soon after sales open.
 It takes 2 nights.
 See Ukrainian news report showing the new Vienna-Kyiv sleeping-car service.
-This route is very comfortable, but there are just two or three sleeping-cars and under current circumstances they usually leave fully-booked - so book early!
+There are just two or three direct Vienna-Kyiv sleeping-cars and they usually leave fully-booked.

 London ► Lviv & Kyiv